Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

-Luckily, there are plenty of ways to keep up-to-date with your favorite artists.
-Here are eight websites to check out new music releases as they happen.
+Luckily, there are plenty of ways to keep up-to-date with new songs and new albums from your favorite artists.
+With that in mind here are the new music websites worth bookmarking.

 The Music Ninja isn’t concerned with Justin Bieber’s latest release or Miley Cyrus’ newest album.
 Instead, it focuses on new content from lesser-known and up-and-coming artists.

 Most of the site’s recommendations revolve around four main genres: electronic, indie, hip-hop, and folk.
-Spotify offers more obscure genres.
-The Music Ninja publishes regular playlists and often has new featured tracks – all of which aim to introduce you to bands you probably haven’t heard of.
+The Music Ninja publishes regular playlists and often has new featured tracks—all of which aim to introduce you to bands you probably haven’t heard of.
 Each track in a playlist comes with at least a couple of sentences describing the artist and the song.

 You can download most of the featured tracks for free.
 Any that don’t offer a free download can be purchased directly from the site.